 by Mike Ratliff

-1 And I saw a beast rising out of the sea, with ten horns and seven heads, with ten diadems on its horns and blasphemous names on its heads.
-2 And the beast that I saw was like a leopard; its feet were like a bear’s, and its mouth was like a lion’s mouth.
-And to it the dragon gave his power and his throne and great authority.
-3 One of its heads seemed to have a mortal wound, but its mortal wound was healed, and the whole earth marveled as they followed the beast.
-4 And they worshiped the dragon, for he had given his authority to the beast, and they worshiped the beast, saying, “Who is like the beast, and who can fight against it?”
-(Revelation 13:1-4 ESV)
+Then I saw a beast coming up out of the sea, having ten horns and seven heads, and on his horns were ten diadems, and on his heads were blasphemous names.
+2 And the beast which I saw was like a leopard, and his feet were like those of a bear, and his mouth like the mouth of a lion.
+And the dragon gave him his power and his throne and great authority.
+3 I saw one of his heads as if it had been slain, and his fatal wound was healed.
+And the whole earth was amazed and followed after the beast; 4 they worshiped the dragon because he gave his authority to the beast; and they worshiped the beast, saying, “Who is like the beast, and who is able to wage war with him?”
+Revelation 13:1-4 (NASB)

 It is time to prayerfully step into the prophetic section of Daniel.
 I have had quite a bit of anxiety about tackling these books that are deeply eschatological.
 Why?
 My method of Bible teaching is to simply expound scripture.
 I try to limit input into my analysis of passages to Biblical references for the most part.
 I do not believe I am wise enough or schooled enough in eschatology to do justice to this study.
 However, God is able to open up His word to our hearts.
 As we look at these sections in Daniel let us carefully let scripture speak.
 God will give us the truth as He sees fit.
 Perhaps God will give us insight into His Word that we have lacked until now.
 If so, then it is God doing this, not me.

 The Book of Daniel is not laid out in chronological order.
 For instance Chapter 7 takes place 14 years before the feast from Daniel 5 while Chapters 7 and 8 take place after Chapter 4, but before Chapter 5.
 With that in mind let’s read God’s Word with a heart intent on hearing what God has to say to us.